Excerpt from Course Topic 1:

-"Blepharoplasty, or cosmetic eyelid surgery, joined mainstream plastic surgery over seventy years ago but was then practiced with only minor refinement over the ensuing decades.
-Thirty years ago, a new approach to the lower eyelid initiated rapid evolution in technique only to be overtaken near the end of the last century by any number of invasive "advances" that many facial and oculoplastic surgeons now view as overly enthusiastic.
+"Blepharoplasty, or cosmetic eye surgery, joined mainstream plastic surgery nearly eighty years ago but was then practiced with only minor refinement over the ensuing decades.
+Forty years ago, a new approach to the lower eyelid initiated rapid evolution in technique only to be overtaken near the end of the last century by any number of invasive "advances" that many facial and oculoplastic surgeons now view as overly enthusiastic.

 Although aggressive plastic surgery may provide a noticeable if not dramatic change, this is seldom for the better.
 Results may appear harsh, windswept, sunken, and, paradoxically, less youthful.
 By trading one deformity for another, overworked eye lifts can transform a person's appearance into something it never was.